Observable

 func first(where isIncluded: @escaping (Element) -> Bool = { _ in true }) -> Observable<Element>

-The first event will be fired when both observable have emitted at least one event.
-Then a new event with the tuple will be emitted every time one of the two emits a new event.
+The first emission occurs once both observables have emitted at least one event.
+After that, a new tuple is emitted each time either source emits a new value.

 Declaration